calculquebec/cq-openrefine/openrefine_tutorial_en.md

 A web page should open.
 If not, open a browser and go to the address http://127.0.0.1:3333/.

+### Extensions

+You might want to install some extensions https://openrefine.org/extensions.
+If you choose to do so, you have 2 options:
+1. You can install them in the program folder: They'll be erased with every new OpenRefine version.
+It is useful if you want to make sure that you have a version of the extension that matches the version of OpenRefine that you're using.
+2. You can install them in your workspace: They won't go away with the next upgrade.
+It is useful if you want to keep a specific version of your extension regardless of the version of OpenRefine that you are using.

 ## Use OpenRefine
 ### The dataset